baltejgiri/baltejgiri.githuboldold.io/index.md

 ---
-title: Whoami
+title: Home
 feature_text: |
-  ## Baltej Giri
   Welcome to my blogpost where I showcase my unique journey to be a Computer Networking Expert.
 feature_image: "https://picsum.photos/1300/400?image=989"
+excerpt: "hi"

+---
+### Whoami

-excerpt: "Myself Baltej Giri and I am born and raise in Northern India.
+Myself Baltej Giri and I am born and raise in Northern India.
 Right after completing High School, I moved to New Zealand to pursue higher education.
-I and my wife both migrated to Canada in 2016 and landed in beautiful community called Okanagan Valley in British Columbia."
+I and my wife both migrated to Canada in 2016 and landed in beautiful community called Okanagan Valley in British Columbia.I am enthusiastic about all things regarding computers and networks.
----

-I am enthusiastic about all things regarding computers and networks.
 I have five years of experience in Information Technology with excellent communication skills.

 ### Professional